sendgrid/docs/content/docs/ui/analytics-and-reporting/migrating-from-the-new-relic-plugin.md

 <call-out type="warning">

-The following guide will not work for customer's using New Relic’s [High Security Mode](https://docs.newrelic.com/docs/agents/manage-apm-agents/configuration/high-security-mode/).
+The following guide will not work for customers using New Relic’s [High Security Mode](https://docs.newrelic.com/docs/agents/manage-apm-agents/configuration/high-security-mode/).
 If you are, or believe you may be, using New Relic's High Security Mode, please contact the [New Relic support team](https://support.newrelic.com/) for assistance.

 </call-out>